linode/docs/docs/guides/databases/mysql/mysql-remote-connection/index.md

         mysql -u example_user -p -h 198.51.100.0 -P 3312

-1. You can verify your connection using the following command which fetches a list of databases that your current user has access to.
+1. You can verify your connection using the following command.
+This command fetches a list of databases that your current user has access to.

         SHOW DATABASES;